 Take your average small business owner, let’s say an auto repair shop.
 They have for the most part probably driven leads by traditional methods – word of mouth, signage, print advertising, maybe radio, or outdoor.
 Well, these days word of mouth has turned social and people are making decisions based on what their friends and family recommend, how informative a website is, how easy it is to get and receive information online, and whether or not the business has invested time in their social media.
-So, the auto repair shop owner is realizing the lack of effort put towards reaching people via these digital mediums.
+So, the auto repair shop owner is realizing the lack of digital strategies in their marketing mix.

 Marketing Mix Example

 Coincidentally, we met with an auto repair shop owner who has been in business for over 20 years on a busy highway.
 They have in their favor a great location, quality service to stand behind, competitive pricing, and a large (yet aging) customer base.
 The biggest concern for them is that they are spending money on traditional methods like print advertising that are not working as well as they used to.
 They also have a very large customer database that is gathering dust.

 We recommend investing in a more content-rich website to drive up visibility in search engines, increasing social media presence perhaps sharing tips on car care to establish credibility, marketing to their database through mail such as sending reminders when it’s time for an oil change, emailing them a coupon for the annual inspection or asking them to review their experience, and lastly developing a referral program to reward loyal customers.
 These suggestions would create a diverse marketing plan that addresses the 7 Ps.